Frequently asked questions about Utah's Predator Control Program

 3. Participants may only claim payments for their own coyotes.
 Only the individual who has killed a coyote can claim payment for that coyote.

 The app does not replace the requirement to check in the scalp and lower jaw at a designated check-in station.
 We will still offer check-ins across the state throughout each month.
-Learn more about the Utah Coyote Bounty Reporter smartphone app.
+Learn more about the Utah Coyote Bounty Reporter (Survey123) app.

 5. In order to submit a claim using the smartphone application, you must have location data turned on.
 Utah Code 63G-2-305 protects any location data that you submit from public disclosure.